shadowfire-ew/pygame-experiments/scripts/readme.txt

 - character movement
 - character movement types
 - the player
+- pathfinding
+- character paths
 In Progress:
-- pathfinding
+- environment objects
 To Do: (in no particular order)
-- character paths
 - interractables
 - items and inventory
 - a map editor